How Should I Care for AN Orphaned Cottontail Rabbit?

 We Have Touched The Bunnies, I suppose The Mother Will Abandon Them Now?

-This probably will not happen.
+Thas probably will not happen.
 Rabbits have a very good sense of smell, but predators and humans pass through their environment every day.
 A momma bunny’s maternal instincts are strong, and it is not a threatening scent but a threatening presence that cottontail rabbits try to avoid.

 However, if you have destroyed the high grass with a lawnmower, if your dog dug them up, or if the area surrounding the nest has been significantly changed, the mother will probably not continue to care for her babies.

-How Old Is This Little Bunny?
+How Old Is This Little Rabbit?

 When cottontails are first born, they weigh in the neighborhood of 28–40 grams (1-1.4 oz), depending on the strain of cottontail and the litter size.
 By the time they venture out on their own, they weight 100 –130 grams (3.5- 4.6 oz).